ResponsiblyUnranked/PythonSoftwareDesign/src/solid/open_closed/README.md

 teacher.teach_class("maths")
 ```

-for example.
 And we can just replace `"maths"` with any other subject!
 Especially with
 that final return statement in the definition of `.teach_class()` we can freestyle with
 any subject: